Hanneseh/baseball_project/docs/installation.md

 ### Step 3
 -	Make sure all files you have edited are saved
--	Run: `docker-compose up –build` again
+-	Run: `docker-compose up --build` again

 The dashboard container should start up now as well and you should see this output in the terminal:
 ![finishStep3](img/finishStep3.png)